 Recognising that there are at the same times persons with disabilities relying more on private means of transportation, in particular those living in remote and non-densely inhabited areas, while others need to use public transportation systems in a higher routine than persons without disabilities;

-Acknowledging that persons with disabilities with enough resources are often obliged to access private services to cover, fully or partially, basic needs not fulfilled by the public sector, in high inflation periods, they are most likely to suffer a greater loss in their household spending power, and even face the impossibility to afford these basic services.disability persons organisations aof , and sometimes need to decrease their working hours or personnel;
+Acknowledging that many persons with disabilities are users of personal assistance, and they often require private services to cover, fully or partially, basic needs not fulfilled by the public sector, and in high inflation periods they are most likely to suffer a greater loss in their household spending power, and even face the impossibility to afford these basic services;

+Considering that entities providing services for persons with disabilities, professional care-givers, as well as organisations of persons with disabilities (DPOs), and NGOs are struggling to maintain their financial sustainability given the rise in energy costs; in some cases reduced working hours are being put in place to reduce costs.

 The Board of the European Disability Forum urgently calls the European Union and all Member States to:

-Incorporate the disability perspective into the future actions to tackle the risk of energy poverty.
+Incorporate the disability perspective and meaningfully consult persons with disabilities and their representative organisations when planning future actions to tackle the risk of energy poverty.

+Increase efforts for the eradication of poverty and exclusion of persons with disabilities, through direct public support, social services, public housing programmes, minimum income schemes, active employment policies, investments in inclusive education, training and activation, and/or social inclusion awareness raising projects, amongst others.

 Together with energy pricing caps, Member States must launch public programmes oriented at ensuring access to basic energy consumption at home for lower-income households, either through direct public support, tax deductions or a combination of both.